Develop your cataloguing skills with our range of short practical courses on bibliographic standards. Please contact us for prices and scheduling.

 RDA in a Day: a practical introduction to cataloguing with Resource Description and Access

 RDA in a Day introduces the Library Reference Model (LRM) and RDA terminology.
 This is an interactive, hands-on course, in which trainees will learn by using RIMMF and the RDA Toolkit to create RDA records.
 The day also covers creation of RDA records in MARC 21.
 Prior cataloguing experience and knowledge of AACR2 and MARC 21 will be an advantage.

-Subject Analysis in a Day: a practical introduction to subject analysis
+Subject Analysis in a Day (using FAST): a practical introduction to subject analysis

 Subject Analysis in a Day is a practical introduction to assigning controlled terms to describe what a resource is about.
 This course will teach general skills in subject analysis that can apply to any field or type of material and mixes theory with practical exercises, emphasizing FAST (Faceted Application of Subject Terminology) as one specific vocabulary available for use.
 Prior cataloguing experience will be an advantage.

 Understanding Dewey in a Day: a practical introduction to Dewey Decimal Classification